It’s summertime, and a great time to be outdoors with one big, buzzing, bloodsucking exception: mosquitoes while RVing.

 I asked specifically if RVers like us have to really be worried about this.

-“For most people who might become infected with West Nile virus, they may not even know that they’re infected.
-The disease itself, ranges in severity, from you don’t know you have it, all the way through neurological damage, paralysis, and maybe even death,” she said.
+“For most people who might become infected with the West Nile virus, they may not even know that they’re infected.
+The disease itself ranges in severity, from you don’t know you have it, all the way through neurological damage, paralysis, and maybe even death,” she said.

 Translation: Severe cases of the disease are pretty rare.

 In fact, she said, you may be surprised to learn that not all mosquitoes are alike; they all don’t have the potential to carry mosquito-borne diseases.

 “People think that a mosquito is a mosquito,” McAllister said.
 “Kind of like if you think about dogs … all dogs are dogs.
 They may be brown ones and black ones, and big ones, and little ones, and spotted ones, but they’re all dogs.
 That’s not the case.
 Mosquitoes are more like birds.
 People get that a hummingbird is a very different animal from a bald eagle.
 They eat different things.
 They do different things.

 “Mosquitoes are the same way.
 While they all start their life in standing water and end up as this flying pest, they eat different things, they prefer different types of water.
 The majority of the mosquito species, actually, don’t even feed on humans.
 There are some mosquitoes that are specialized so that they only feed on frogs, which they certainly wouldn’t be a problem for us.”

 What CAN you do about mosquitoes while RVing?

 Still, that doesn’t make them any less annoying around camp.
 So I asked her: What CAN we do to protect ourselves against mosquitoes while RVing?